amperry01/amperry01/README.md

 I'm a Computer Science student at Chapman University (graduating May 2026) with experience in **software engineering** and **machine learning**, including AI/ML model development, fullstack applications, and scalable data pipelines.

-I enjoy building projects that blend **machine learning** and **software engineering** to solve real-world problems — from mission-critical aerospace workflows to user-focused applications.
+I enjoy building projects that blend **machine learning** and **software engineering** to solve real-world problems, from mission-critical aerospace workflows to user-focused applications.

 ## Current Projects
 - **[Sōma: Activity Planner](https://github.com/amperry01/soma-activity-planner) (In Progress)**